-Study demonstrates 25% average increase in medication adherence with HealthBeacon ICMS technology
+Study demonstrates up to 26% increase in medication adherence with HealthBeacon ICMS technology

-The HealthBeacon Injection Care Management System (ICMS) is shown to increase individuals’ adherence by an average of 25% across a range of chronic, autoimmune conditions.
+The HealthBeacon Injection Care Management System (ICMS) is shown to increase individuals’ adherence up to 26% across a range of chronic, autoimmune conditions.
 The HealthBeacon ICMS supports adherence and persistence to medication schedules through the provision of technology informed reminders, safe and sustainable sharps disposal devices, educational tools, and artificial intelligence driven data analytics.

 The peer reviewed study, an abstract of which was published in the International Journal of Clinical Pharmacy, demonstrates that patients utilizing the HealthBeacon ICMS experienced higher adherence to medication than previous published reports.
 The study incorporated electronically monitored injections via the HealthBeacon ICMS of 9,737 patients from 2015-2021 across a range of gastrological, dermatological and rheumatological indications.
 The adherence data from this patient cohort was compared to that of a similar cohort from the literature, without access to the adherence support platform.
 Improvements in adherence were found across all therapeutic areas with use of the HealthBeacon ICMS, with significant improvements appreciated for those on rheumatological treatment, specifically.
 Study conclusions also noted that within the HealthBeacon population, adherence appears to increase significantly with age, which is consistent with other studies.
 Unlike trends identified in the comparative studies reviewed, the HealthBeacon study found no significant difference in adherence based on gender which could indicate a mitigation factor provided by the intervention of the HealthBeacon ICMS.